TODD43/TODD43/README.md

 Some projects may use testnets, third-party libraries, APIs or development infrastructure.
 They should not automatically be interpreted as audited production financial systems, regulated financial products, investment products or security guarantees.

-Production deployments should receive appropriate smart-contract review, security testing, infrastructure testing, monitoring and legal/compliance review.
+Production deployments should receive appropriate:

+* Smart-contract review
+* Security testing
+* Infrastructure testing
+* Monitoring
+* Legal/compliance review
+* Independent audit where appropriate

 Third-party libraries, APIs and infrastructure remain subject to their respective licenses and terms.